New Ponemon Study Finds Traditional Endpoint Security Approaches Are Ineffective, Costing the Average Enterprise $6 Million+ Per Year

 “Managing endpoint security and protecting proprietary data is more than an IT issue, it’s increasingly a global business performance and national security concern,” said Geoff Haydon, CEO, Absolute.
 “This study along with recent ransomware attacks and high-profile data breaches show the danger of today’s endpoint blind spots, and underscore that automation and newer approaches to endpoint security are key to safeguarding endpoints and the sensitive data on them for optimal business performance.”

 For a complete copy of the “Cost of Insecure Endpoints Benchmark Study,” visit www.absolute.com/ponemon.

-©2017 Absolute Software Corporation.
+©2019 Absolute Software Corporation.
 All rights reserved.
-Absolute and Persistence are registered trademarks of Absolute Software Corporation.
+ABSOLUTE and PERSISTENCE are registered trademarks of Absolute Software Corporation.
+Other names or logos mentioned herein may be the trademarks of their respective owners.
 For patent information, visit www.absolute.com/patents.
-The Toronto Stock Exchange has neither approved nor disapproved of the information contained in this news release.
+The Toronto Stock Exchange has neither approved nor disapproved of the information contained in this press release.

 For more information, please contact:

 Jill Rosenthal, InkHouse